-The Town of Merryville collected two 1% sales taxes that had expired June 30, 2007 during the year.
-This was in violation of the two sales tax propositions that expired June 30, 2007, therefore I was unable to form an opinion on sales tax revenues in the amount of \$461,799 or sales tax receivables of \$28,423.
-Due to the overstated sales tax revenue and receivable the unassigned fund balance in the sales tax fund is also overstated, therefore I am unable to form an opinion on the revenue, receivable or the fund balance.
+The Town of Merryville, Louisiana collected two 1% sales taxes that had expired June 30, 2007, from July 1, 2012 through December 31, 2012.
+This was in violation of the two sales tax propositions that expired June 30, 2007; therefore I was unable to form an opinion on sales tax revenues in the amount of \$ 348,955.
+Due to the overstated sales tax revenue, the restricted fund balance in the sales tax fund is also overstated, therefore I am unable to form an opinion on the sales tax revenue or the restricted fund balance in the Special Revenue Sales Tax Fund.
+I believe this occurred due to several administration changes since 2007 and the lack of tracking of expiration dates by the Town and local tax collector.